A choice of three possibilities:

 An honors thesis that either is a translation project or reflects on translation can be used as a capstone experience.

 Whichever of the three options the student chooses for the capstone, she will consult with her concentrator adviser.
-All students working on their capstone project will take a one-credit course spring of their final year in the concentration.
+All students working on their capstone project will take a two-credit course spring of their final year in the concentration.
 Readings around issues of translation.
 Group presentation at Collaboration.
 This course will be offered starting spring 2015.